[Updated: June 15 2020]

 Remember also that your computer keyboard, mouse and mobile phone tend to harbor bacteria and is also important to clean them often with disinfectant products.

 With this work from home checklist you’re now (a bit more) ready for a successful wfh experience!

-I hope that with this work from home checklist and resources you can start working from home far more easily and even if you’re starting in a less than ideal scenario, -due to the Coronavirus crisis-, you can do it so in an effective way that also allows you to start benefiting from many of the well known remote work advantages.
+I hope that with this work from home checklist and resources you can start working from home far more easily and even if you’re starting in a less than ideal scenario, -due to the Coronavirus crisis-, you can do it so in an effective way that also allows you to start benefiting from many of the well known remote companies advantages… and even decide to move your company to a remote work setting.

 At the very least, it should become more obvious that a high number of those critical in-person 1 hour meetings for which you had to sometimes even travel far away to have, can easily become online based video conference calls, hangouts or even in some cases, emails, making the most of everybody’s time.